markx86/human-benchmark/README.md

 # human-benchmark
-Scripts to cheat at human benchmark
+Scripts for cheating at human benchmark I made while I was bored with studying.